SharvilDhumal/DokuAi/README.md

 # DokuAI: AI-Powered Document to Markdown Converter

-DokuAI is a web application that converts PDF and DOCX documents into clean, professional Markdown with embedded images—powered by AI.
-It’s designed for technical writers, developers, and teams who want to migrate or maintain documentation in Markdown-based systems.
+DokuAI is a full-stack web application that converts PDF and DOCX documents into clean, professional Markdown with embedded images—powered by AI.
+It features robust authentication, role-based access, and a modern, responsive UI for technical writers, developers, and teams.

 ---